bizz84/flutter-tips-and-tricks/tips/0026-running-tests-with-github-actions/index.md

 ---

-I'll be covering all the advanced setup stuff, including code signing, Testflight, Fastlane, API secrets and much more in my upcoming course later this year.
+I'll be covering all the advanced setup stuff, including code signing, Testflight, Fastlane, API secrets and much more in my upcoming course about Flutter in Production.

-For now, here's a signup link to get my pre-sale discount:
+If this is of interest, you can sign up here:

 - [The Complete Flutter Course Bundle](https://codewithandrea.com/courses/complete-flutter-bundle/)

-Happy coding!

 ---